-- delays or failures in obtaining regulatory authorization to commence a trial because of safety concerns of regulators relating to our product candidates or similar product candidates of our competitors or failure to follow regulatory guidelines; - delays or failures in obtaining clinical materials and manufacturing sufficient quantities of the product candidate for use in trials; - delays or failures in reaching agreement on acceptable terms with prospective study sites; - delays or failures in obtaining approval of our clinical trial protocol from an institutional review board, also known as Ethics Committees in Europe, to conduct a clinical trial at a prospective study site; - delays in recruiting patients to participate in a clinical trial; - failure of our clinical trials and clinical investigators to be in compliance with the FDA and other regulatory agencies' Good Clinical Practice Guidelines: - unforeseen safety issues, including negative results from ongoing preclinical studies and adverse events associated with product candidates; - inability to monitor patients adequately during or after treatment; - difficulty monitoring multiple study sites; - failure of our third party clinical trial managers to satisfactorily perform their contractual duties, comply with regulations or meet expected deadlines; or - insufficient funds to complete the trials.
+- delays or failures in obtaining regulatory authorization to commence a trial because of safety concerns of regulators relating to our product candidates or similar product candidates of our competitors or failure to follow regulatory guidelines; - delays or failures in obtaining clinical materials and manufacturing sufficient quantities of the product candidate for use in trials; - delays or failures in reaching agreement on acceptable terms with prospective study sites; - delays or failures in obtaining approval of our clinical trial protocol from an institutional review board, also known as Ethics Committees in Europe, to conduct a clinical trial at a prospective study site; - delays in recruiting patients to participate in a clinical trial; - failure of our clinical trials and clinical investigators to be in compliance with the FDA and other regulatory agencies' Good Clinical Practice Guidelines: - unforeseen safety issues, including negative results from ongoing preclinical studies and clinical trials and adverse events associated with product candidates: - inability to monitor patients adequately during or after treatment; - difficulty monitoring multiple study sites; - failure of our third party clinical trial managers to satisfactorily perform their contractual duties, comply with regulations or meet expected deadlines; or insufficient funds to complete the trials.

 We are required to demonstrate the safety and efficacy of products that we develop for each intended use through extensive preclinical studies and clinical trials.
 The results at any stage of the development process may lack the desired safety, efficacy or pharmacokinetic characteristics.
-In addition, the results from early clinical trials may not be predictive of results obtained in later and larger clinical trials, and product candidates in later clinical trials may fail to show the desired safety and efficacy despite having progressed successfully through initial clinical testing.
+Results of limited preclinical studies, including studies of our product candidates in animal models, may not predict the results of human clinical trials of those product candidates.
+Similarly, results from early clinical trials may not be predictive of results obtained in later and larger clinical trials, and product candidates in later clinical trials may fail to show the desired safety and efficacy despite having progressed successfully through initial clinical testing.
 In that case, the FDA or the equivalent in jurisdictions outside of the United States may determine our data is not sufficiently compelling to warrant marketing approval and may require us to engage in additional clinical trials or provide further analysis which may be costly and time-consuming.
-A number of companies in the pharmaceutical industry, including us, have suffered significant setbacks in clinical trials, even in advanced clinical trials after showing positive results in earlier clinical trials.
+A number of companies in the pharmaceutical industry, including us, have suffered significant setbacks in clinical trials, even in advanced clinical trials after showing positive results in preclinical studies or earlier clinical trials.